wodzuu/JSONschema4-mapper/README.md

-TODO generate javadoc and reference from document

-TODO bold text in examples

 # Java to JSON Schema v.4 mapper

 The goal of this project is to provide comprehensive, feature-complete and well-tested mapper from Java classes to JSON schema format.